Evelyn Ryan, Yourlifelifter

 Your Empathy is a Gift – Embrace it!

 Being empaths is who we are and we can’t change it, but we can accept ourselves without judgment and learn how to use our compassion more responsibly as well as tolerance for our own wonderfully unique and beautiful differences and learning how to use them effectively and protect them.
 There has never been and will never be another person like you in the history of the universe.
-We have been blessed and need to nourish, respect, honor and embrace our special gifts that not only add to our individual divinity but bring compassion, kindness, and caring to so many others who authentically deserve and need it.
+We have been blessed and need to nourish, respect, honor and embrace our special gifts that not only add to our individual divinity but bring compassion, kindness, meaning, and caring to so many others who authentically deserve and need them.
 They are part of your authenticity and beauty and your unique divine design.
 So, hang tough in your truth and own, honor, care for, and protect these magnificent gifts you are uniquely worthy to possess!